 “We couldn’t have a better partner in developing the most talented professionals for our industry than Roger Williams University, with its outstanding and nationally ranked programs in construction management and engineering.”

 Our clubs and organizations offer students a variety of ways to get more involved in the program, get connected with the construction industry, take advantage of leadership positions, and network with other students and professionals.

 Construction Management Club

-- Sigma Lambda Chi - CM Honor Society
+Sigma Lambda Chi International Construction Honor Society

-- US Green Building Council Student Group
+U.S. Green Building Council Student Group

 The U.S. Green Building Council Student Group fosters scientific study and research in the field of environmentally sustainable building and operation of buildings.
 Members promote understanding, adoption and use of environmentally sustainable design, construction, and building operation practices across the Roger Williams University community.